For example, you might want to implement the following rules-related calculations:

 - Reorder the condition and action statements you’ve created anytime by dragging and dropping the conditions/actions as necessary.
 Rules will be executed strictly in sequential order, and rules executed later in the process may override rules executed earlier.

 - The Notify action allows sending users email notifications from inside Playvox Quality.
 Users must have the "view all evaluations" permission enabled in Roles Management under Quality.
+Users listed under the Notify action can be updated at any time.

 When you are done setting up your rules, click Finish to proceed.
 You’ll be redirected back to the scorecard, and you can continue to configure it as needed.
 Note that you don’t need to save the scorecard as a whole; Playvox autosaves your changes to the scorecard in a Draft state.
 You can continue editing your scorecard, and when you are ready, you can Publish it by clicking its checkmark ✔️icon (you must publish a scorecard before you use it for evaluations).